Asian shares mostly lower on strong China price data

 In remarks to the International Monetary Fund Thursday, Federal Reserve Chair Jerome Powell said a number of factors are putting the nation “on track to allow a full reopening of the economy fairly soon.”

-In other trading, U.S. benchmark crude oil rose 11 cents to $59.71 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil gave up 1 cent to $59.59 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 17 cents to $59.60 on Thursday.
-Brent crude, the international standard, fell 2 cents to $63.18.
+Brent crude, the international standard, fell 13 cents to $63.07.